JaymzZh/DesignPatterns/README.md

 # DesignPatterns
-this is the design patterns pratice
+this is the design patterns practice